About 20 migrants are reported missing after their boat capsized off Italy

 The seven survivors were “in critical condition and many have lost their relatives," Chiara Cardoletti, the UNHCR representative to Italy, said on X.

 Survivors said 28 people had left Libya on Sept.
 1, the coast guard said in a statement.
-Twenty-one of them "fell into the sea due to adverse weather conditions,” it added.
+Twenty-one of them, including three children, "fell into the sea due to adverse weather conditions,” it added.
+The children were missing.

 Follow AP's coverage of migration issues at https://apnews.com/hub/migration